Enforcing EPA Buffer Zones with Geospatial Python: Compliance & Debugging Reference

 if wind_mph > 15:

-return base_ft # Hard override for unsafe conditions
+return base_ft # Hard override for unsafe conditions; DRT credits do not apply

 multiplier = DRT_MULTIPLIERS.get(nozzle_type, 1.0)